EmbeddedLLM/vllm-0.1.4-rocm/docs/source/getting_started/amd-installation.rst

     Install ROCm's flash attention (v2.0.4) following the instructions from `ROCmSoftwarePlatform/flash-attention <https://github.com/ROCmSoftwarePlatform/flash-attention/tree/flash_attention_for_rocm#amd-gpurocm-support>`_

+.. note::
-    Note: If you are using rocm5.7 with pytorch 2.1.0 onwards, you don't need to apply the `hipify_python.patch`.
+    - If you are using rocm5.7 with pytorch 2.1.0 onwards, you don't need to apply the `hipify_python.patch`.
 You can build the ROCm flash attention directly.

-.. note::
+    - If you fail to install `ROCmSoftwarePlatform/flash-attention`, try cloning from the commit `6fd2f8e572805681cd67ef8596c7e2ce521ed3c6`.
     - ROCm's Flash-attention-2 (v2.0.4) does not support sliding windows attention.
     - You might need to downgrade the "ninja" version to 1.10 it is not used when compiling flash-attention-2 (e.g. `pip install ninja==1.10.2.4`)